atharvahatekar/Live-Data-Web-Scrapper/README.md

 ## Live Data Web Scrapper

-developed a web scraper that able to collect live transaction data from the `https://www.primeopinion.com/` site.
+developed a web scraper that can collect live transaction data from the `https://www.primeopinion.com/` site.
 It helps to track the live payout feed at the top of the page, outlined in the image below in orange.

 ![alt text](feed.png "Feed")